iiPythonx/xpp/README.md

-# x2
+# x++

 ## Introduction

-Welcome to the official documentation for x2!
-This documentation will get you started in the development of your first x2 project or will help you learn more about x2 in general with in-depth explanations and tutorials.
+Welcome to the official documentation for x++!
+This documentation will get you started in the development of your first x++ project or will help you learn more about x++ in general with in-depth explanations and tutorials.

-If you're looking for a faster alternative to x2, check out [Calcium](https://github.com/Dm12332131mD/calcium).
-It's based around the same principles as x2, but written in C++ and fully OOP-compliant.
+If you're looking for a faster alternative to x++, check out [Calcium](https://github.com/Dm12332131mD/calcium).
+It's based around the same principles as x++, but written in C++ and fully OOP-compliant.

 ## Table of Contents